 The likes of Sonoma, Bourke Street Bakery and Brasserie Bread did wonders in pioneering Sydney's artisan bread scene, but in our opinion, no one does it better than a small neighbourhood favourite - Organic Republic.
 We're often there to pick up a loaf for home, but when we're catering, we can't go past their sourdough baguettes sliced thin for our cheese platters, or their dense fruit bread to smear with fresh ricotta and Sydney honey for brunch events.

 Making good food is easy; finding beautiful things to serve our food on is a minefield.
-Luckily we found Nicki and Robbi from Pittorino designs, a husband and wife duo who work with glass fibre reinforced concrete to produce custom made gastronomic platters.
+Luckily we found Nicki and Robbi from Pittorino designs, a husband and wife duo who work with glass fibre reinforced concrete to produce unique outdoor tables and benches; and they custom make gastronomic platters especially for us.
 They mix up the materials they need, use bi-products of other industries where possible and build them to last.
 If you go to their house or factory, expect Robbi to give you a lesson on local flora and Nicki to send you home with fresh eggs from their chickens.

 After some venison, quail or kangaroo?
 Fresh game is hard to find in Sydney, that's why Sam's beautiful selection of fresh game meat makes him our go to for these less popular eats.
 Better yet, Sam sources all his produce from organic and sometimes even biodynamic farms so not only are they better for you, but they're better for the environment too.